maryumjam/Deep-Learning-Workshop-CSRS-2021/README.md

 # Deep-Learning-Workshop-CSRS-2021
 URL: https://crss-sct.ca/conferences/csrs-2021/workshops-2021/#three <br>
-Instructors: Dr. Connie Ko, Maryam Jameela, Andrew Chadwick
+Instructors: Dr. Connie Ko, Maryam Jameela, Andrew Chadwick <br>
+Date : June 21, 2021

 <H1> Description </H1>
 Deep learning is one of the fastest growing areas of machine learning and has been successfully applied in many applications including speech recognition, object detection and classification for autonomous navigation.
 In the remote sensing community, deep learning has been applied to a variety of data types (e.g. spectral, hyperspectral, LiDAR )for the applications of image classification, anomaly detection, terrain surface classification, object detection and many more (Zhu et al., 2017).